dikortis/LetsTalkETC/Episodes/Episode_4.md

 Christian sorry

 **Christian Seberino:**
- no I was just that was
+ no I was
-just uh that was an interesting story
+just that an interesting story
 I'd like the that yell I hear more about that so you were attacked for being one of the early miners and I noticed a